top of page

 (Judging from 10.30)

-Entries: By telephone, e-mail, direct to Show Secretary or to ‘Glenacre', Thornhurst Lane, (using the form on page 3 of the printed schedule) not later than Thursday 10 April.
-Alternatively by email using the form under the shows and events tab.
+Entries: By telephone, e-mail, direct to Show Secretary or to ‘Glenacre', Thornhurst Lane, (using the form on page 3 of the printed schedule) not later than Thursday 26 March.

 Prizes: First: £2.00; Second: £1.00; Third: 50p